chmike/securecookie/README.md

 a request to the site without the user knowledge and consent.
 This is known as a [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attack.

-Consider this scenario witha Pizza ordering web site.
-First let see what happens normally.
+Consider this scenario with a Pizza ordering web site.
+First let see what happens when everything goes as expected.

 The user has to login the site to be allowed to order pizzas.
 During the login transaction a secure cookie is added into the user's browser.
 The user